ADRIELBSAD482/femicide-canada/README.md

 The following KPIs will be used to measure the success of this study:
 ### Femicide Rate

-* <mark>It would be helpful to provide a value statement for each KPI to demonstrate you are considering the broader picture, answer "so what?" regarding why this KPI matters.
-For example:  The femicide rate provides critical insights for policymakers, guiding the development of comprehensive action plans that address the root causes of violence against women and promote gender equality.</mark>
+The femicide rate provides critical insights for policymakers, guiding the development of comprehensive action plans that address the root causes of violence against women and promote gender equality.</mark>
 * Definition: The number of femicides per 100,000 women in Canada.
 * Frequency: Yearly
 * Range: 0-9999?